lhebia/rails-burgers/README.md

 # 🍔 README

-A pet project burger API created by yours truly using Ruby on Rails.
+A pet project burger REST API created by yours truly using Ruby on Rails.

 Burgers can be pulled with `GET` request from:
 [https://thawing-cliffs-09556.herokuapp.com/api/v1/burgers](https://thawing-cliffs-09556.herokuapp.com/api/v1/burgers)